Chapter 02 - The Game Loop

 }

-We just create the Engine instance and start it up in the main method.
-The Main class also implements the IAppLogic interface which by now is just empty.
+We just create the `Engine` instance and start it up in the `main` method.
+The `Main` class also implements the `IAppLogic` interface which, for now, is just empty.

 [Next chapter](/lwjglgamedev/chapter-03.md)